Access

 In case of an emergency, staff are trained to help everyone evacuate quickly and efficiently, and have been given specific training to help disabled visitors evacuate.

 JORVIK Viking Centre is a highly interactive experience through Viking York where visitors get to see, hear, and smell what life was like 1,000 years ago.
 By using multiple senses, we strive to make JORVIK an experience that everyone can enjoy, and are constantly working to improve our accessibility.
-For further information, feel free to email ([email protected]) or call (01904 615505) or even stop in and speak to a member of staff.
+For further information, feel free to email [email protected] or call (01904 615505) or even stop in and speak to a member of staff.

 Because we are an underground museum, JORVIK can feel somewhat claustrophobic when it gets crowded.
 Noise levels are generally never very high, but if the museum starts to become overwhelming, you are welcome to leave and come back at any point.
 All our tickets are valid for a full 12 months, so you can return at any time in those 12 months – and as many times as you like!

-As most of the attraction is underground, fire regulations dictate that only one wheelchair user may be inside the JORVIK Viking Centre at any one time.
+Wheelchair and mobility scooter users must pre-book via phone on 01904 615505 or via email at [email protected].
+Unfortunately, we are unable to offer online bookings for wheelchair or mobility scooters at this time.
+Since most of the attraction is underground, fire regulations dictate that only one wheel chair user may be inside JORVIK at any one time.

-Our Admissions area is a flat smooth surface with a lower desk area to the right as you enter.
+Our Admissions and Shop areas are both accessed from street level and our admissions doors are always open to allow for easy access for wheelchair users and pushchairs.
+The Admissions area is a flat smooth surface with a lower desk area to the right as you enter.
 There is a lift that will take you to the start of your visit.

-Our ride consists of moving capsules that transport visitors around to enjoy the sight, sounds and smells of Jorvik.
 One of the capsules is fitted with a modified space for wheelchair users to enjoy the ride without having to leave your wheelchair.
 Once you are inside the attraction, a member of our Technical team will come and talk to you about experiencing the ride and will escort you to the boarding point to provide assistance.

 To access our Shop at the end of your visit, you will need to go back up in the lift then leave through our Admissions doors, re-entering the shop through the external door to the right as you exit the Admissions area.